-17.1 The driver shall, within 7 days, disclose to the Council in writing details of any conviction imposed upon them during the period of the licence.
+17.1 The driver shall, within seven days, disclose to the Council in writing details of any conviction imposed upon them during the period of the licence.
 (For the purposes of this condition, a Fixed Penalty Ticket is deemed to be a conviction).
-When a driving licence issued by the DVLA has been endorsed with 4 or more penalty points in respect of any one offence or had incurred a total of 7 or more penalty points over a period shall be required to attend a meeting of the General Purposes Committee for it to assess whether he or she remains a fit and proper person to hold a Hackney Carriage/Private Hire and Private Ambulance Driver's licence.
+When a driving licence issued by the DVLA has been endorsed with four or more penalty points in respect of any one offence or has incurred a total of seven or more penalty points over a period, the driver shall be required to attend a meeting of the General Purposes Committee for it to assess whether he or she remains a fit and proper person to hold a hackney carriage/private hire/private ambulance driver's licence.